richard4339/destiny2-php/README.md

 [![Build Status](https://travis-ci.org/richard4339/destiny2-php.svg?branch=master)](https://travis-ci.org/richard4339/destiny2-php)

 ## About
-Currently includes (mostly) just the clan endpoints, with user endpoints coming soon.
+Currently includes (mostly) just the clan endpoints, with some user endpoints.
 Basic vendor support has been added as well (Xur's hash is ```2190858386``` FYI).
+The goal is to eventually have all endpoints available.

 My intention is to make all object calls be JSON Serializable by implementing JsonSerializable()